dylanell/tensorflow-vs-pytorch/README.md

 ### TODO:

+1. Update README to explain format of image dataset.
-1. Refactor PyTorch dataset class to provide a PyTorch dataloader.
+2. Refactor PyTorch dataset class to provide a PyTorch dataloader.
-2. Refactor TensorFlow dataset class to provide a TensorFlow iterator
+3. Refactor TensorFlow dataset class to provide a TensorFlow iterator